-Exception: When a new call appearance is selected automatically when user presses SK(conf) or SK(xfer), the SPA-841 will attempt to pick an idle call appearance that is on the same Extension as the last active call.
-If that cannot be found, the SPA-841 then tries to pick one whose Extension has the same Proxy server as the last active call.
-Finally, it picks the first idle call available in the order L1, L2, L3, and L4.
+Exception: When a new call appearance is selected automatically when the user presses the conf soft key or the xfer soft key, the SPA941 will attempt to pick an idle call appearance that is on the same Extension as the last active call.
+If that call appearance is not available, the SPA941 attempts to pick one whose Extension has the same Proxy server as the last active call.
+Finally, if that fails, the first idle call appearance is selected, in the order L1, L2, L3, L4.